mxxk/gh-actions-cache-always/README.md

-## "Live patching" of `actions/cache@v3` so it always saves to cache
+## "Live patching" of `actions/cache@v3` to let it always cache

 GitHub's action `actions/cache@v3` only saves data in the cache, if the job succeeds.
 There has been much interest in letting `actions/cache` save data in the cache even if the job fails, see [its issue \#92](https://github.com/actions/cache/issues/92)<br />
-Note that GitHub has provided [an alternative solution](https://github.com/actions/cache/discussions/1020) by creating two new actions `actions/save` and `actions/restore` in December 2022, but this requires significant changes to extant workflows which use GitHub's classic [`actions/cache`](https://github.com/actions/cache), plus all three actions continue to be maintained by GitHub (so they say]())..
+Note that GitHub has provided [an alternative solution](https://github.com/actions/cache/discussions/1020) by creating two new actions [`actions/cache/save`](https://github.com/actions/cache/tree/main/save) and [`actions/cache/restore`](https://github.com/actions/cache/tree/main/restore) in December 2022, but this requires significant changes to extant workflows which use GitHub's classic [`actions/cache`](https://github.com/actions/cache), plus all three actions continue to be maintained by GitHub (so it was indicated in this "Conclusion"](https://github.com/actions/cache/discussions/1020#discussion-4635717)).

 Rather than forking and adapting GitHub's `actions/cache`, which creates a maintenance burden, this repository demonstrates "live patching" of the original `actions/cache@v3` on every job run to accomplish this goal, see [.github//actions/cache-always.yml](https://github.com/mxxk/gh-actions-cache-always/blob/main/.github/actions/cache-always/action.yml).
 It does …